 The only workout that’s effective is a workout you’ll actually do.
 Try a lot of different activities — jogging, swimming, hiking, biking, bootcamp, team sports — to discover what you truly enjoy.
 And if you find a few favorites, all the better.
 You’ll be less likely to get injured and more likely to stick to an active lifestyle.
 Looking for a little guidance?
 Consider downloading a virtual training app, which you can take with you anywhere on your phone or tablet.
 Bowden likes YogaGlo; some other popular picks include Nike Training Club, Pear, and Aaptiv.

 5: Consult a pro.

 The type and amount of exercise needed is different for everyone.
 As you ramp up your routine post-winter, reach out toyour primary care provider (PCP) for guidance.
 They can help you develop an exercise plan tailored to your unique health needs and fitness goals.
 Plus, they can work with you to track and monitor your progress along the way.

 6: Have a plan B.

 Nothing is certain about weather except that it’s unpredictable.
 Don’t let that break your routine.
 If it’s too cold, too rainy, or you have to be at work before the sun comes up on a particular day, have a backup plan that still lets you get in your workout, whether that means bookmarking a few workout videos on your phone or laptop or finding a local gym that offers day passes.
 Consistency is key over all else.
-As Bowden tells his patients, “You should have a hard time remembering the last time you didn’t exercise.”

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.